Randy Arozarena Preview, Player Props: Rays vs. Red Sox

-The Tampa Bay Rays, including Randy Arozarena and his .486 slugging percentage over his past 10 games, take on starter Brayan Bello and the Boston Red Sox at Tropicana Field, Monday at 4:10 PM ET.
+Randy Arozarena -- 0-for-3 in his last game -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Kutter Crawford on the hill, on September 5 at 6:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Guardians.
+In his last game he had a hitless performance (0-for-3) against the Red Sox.

 Randy Arozarena Game Info & Props vs. the Red Sox